Perspective | Pro-Trump voices have Mark Zuckerberg’s ear. Is that why Facebook undermines liberal news sites?

 One thing is clear: Far fewer of Facebook’s billions of users will see the sites, which at this moment are geared toward encouraging voting in those states.

-Meanwhile, Schrupp points out, such right-wing media sites as Breitbart, The Federalist and the Blaze, function largely unfettered.
-She says this is, at least partly, because Courier is up front about its funding sources while others are far more opaque.
+Meanwhile, Schrupp points out, such right-wing media sites as Breitbart, the Federalist and the Blaze function largely unfettered.
+She says this is, at least partly, because Courier is upfront about its funding sources while others are far more opaque.

-No surprise, then, that the top-performing Facebook posts — day after day — are dominated by pro-Trump voices or sites like Fox News, Breitbart, Franklin Graham, and Ben Shapiro.
+No surprise, then, that the top-performing Facebook posts — day after day — are dominated by pro-Trump voices or sites like Fox News, Breitbart, Franklin Graham and Ben Shapiro.

 Schrupp strongly objects to what she calls “the outrageous false equivalency” that depicts Courier as the left-leaning counterpart of the burgeoning right-wing “pay-to-play” media sites that have cropped up as local newspapers have withered.
 “It’s infuriating,” she told me.
 “Our intent isn’t to spread misinformation, and we have clearly articulated journalistic standards and ethics.”